¶¶Òõpro

 6. Graduates will be able to demonstrate honest and ethical research practices.

-Students on SLU's St. Louis campus will choose one of the three formal concentrations, or they may choose a general M.A. designed around an individualized plan of study.
+Students on SLU's St. Louis campus will choose one of four formal concentrations.
 All students on complete the concentration in international relations and crisis.

 All students will complete a total of 30 credits for the M.A. degree.
 All students are required to pass a field exam on their formal concentration or individual topic of interest administered at the beginning of the student’s final semester of coursework.

 No more than 12 credits of the M.A. may be taken outside political science, and no more than 6 credits may be independent study classes or internships.
 Some classes have prerequisites.
-Depending on their undergraduate preparation, students may be required to take specific undergraduate classes prior to enrolling in post-baccalaureate classes.
-Exceptions will be allowed only with the approval of the coordinator of graduate studies for the department.
+Depending on their undergraduate preparation, students may be required to take specific undergraduate classes prior to enrolling in post-baccalaureate classes.Ìý

 Individualized Concentration in Political Science and Public AffairsÌý

-Students are encouraged to explore courses outside the department related to their field of study, for example, courses in Women's and Gender Studies, Geographic Information Systems, and regional studies courses offered by the Department of Languages, Literatures
+Students are encouraged to explore courses outside the department related to their field of study, for example, courses in women's and gender studies, geographic information systems, and regional studies courses offered by the Department of Languages, Literatures and Culture.

 All students are required to select a concentration.
 If a student wishes to pursue a topic that is not covered by one of the formal concentrations, they may propose an individualized course of study that can be formalized through a "contract" concentration.
 All contract concentrations must be approved in advance by the student's advisor and the graduate program coordinator.
 Students wishing to consider a contract concentration should work with their advisor and/or the program coordinator as early as possible.
 All contract concentrations cover 30 credit hours and must include the following components: